davidjameshowell/epicgames-freegames-heroku/README.md

   * TEMPORARY_EMAIL_COOKIE (a base64 encoded starting cookie, please see temporary cookie generation below)
 4. Navigate to Github Actions and run the job EpicGamesFreeGamesDeploy workflow and begin deploying the app.
 This will take around 5-8 minutes.
 5. Congrats, you now having a fully functional EpicGames-FreeGames-node instance in Heroku!

+### Update

+Updating is simple and can be done one of two ways:
+* Running the workflow manually via Github Actions
+* Making a commit to the main branch, forcing a Github Actions workflow to initiate an update workflow

+Either one of these will force the Github Actions workflow to run and update the app.
+If you need to modify to enable/disable settings, you should re-run it as well.

 ### Temporary Cookie Generation and Reset Mechanism